ewtoombs/todd/README.md

 # todd
-''Shove the output of a command down an HTTP connection.''
+*Shove the output of a command down an HTTP connection.*

 ## Example: copy an entire folder over HTTP.